casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 -   feed
 -   msselect

-Note that, unlike when setting data selection parameters from the CASA command line, no quotation marks are needed around strings in the GUI.
+[Note that, unlike when setting data selection parameters from the CASA command line, no quotation marks are needed around strings in the GUI.
 For more information on data selection strings, see the documentation [here](https://casa.nrao.edu/casadocs-devel/stable/calibration-and-visibility-data/data-selection-in-a-measurementset).
-To view information about your data in order to make your selection, see the [Summary](#5-3-summary-menu--information-about-your-dataset) section below or use the listobs task.
+To view information about your data in order to make your selection, see the [Summary](#5-3-summary-menu--information-about-your-dataset) section below or use the listobs task.]{

 Calibration table selection differs from MeasurementSet selection.
 The *antenna* selection selects baselines which contain the selected antennas in MeasurementSets, but selects antenna1 only for calibration tables.
 Spectral window selection (*spw*) is used to select spw only (channel selection is ignored) in calibration tables.  *corr* may be used to select cal table polarizations, including \"/\" for a ratio plot.